piotrpolak/pepiscms/README.md

 ## Some history

 PepisCMS was started in 2007 as a coursework project.
-Shortly after the first release the system was serving several production websites and CRM systems.
+Shortly after its first release the system was serving several production websites and CRM systems.

 [CodeIgniter](https://codeigniter.com/) was picked as the application framework, back then there were few serious